vishalkalva/Student-Management-System/README.md

-🎓 Student Management System (Version 1)
+# 🎓 Student Management System (Version 1)

-A simple menu-driven Student Management System built using Python.
-This project helps manage student records using lists, dictionaries, functions, and loops.
+A simple **menu-driven Student Management System** built using **Python**.
+This project allows users to manage student records by performing basic CRUD (Create, Read, Update, Delete) operations.

+It was developed as a beginner Python project to practice core programming concepts such as functions, lists, dictionaries, loops, and conditional statements.

+---

-🚀 Features
+## ✨ Features

 - ➕ Add Student
-- 📋 View Students
+- 📋 View All Students
-- 🔍 Search Student
+- 🔍 Search Student by ID
-- ✏️ Update Student
+- ✏️ Update Student Details
 - 🗑️ Delete Student
-- 🚪 Exit Program
+- 🚪 Exit the Program

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

 - Python 3
 - Lists